Fortum wants to resume talks with Uniper, not targeting break-up

-FRANKFURT, July 1 (Reuters) - Fortum, the state-controlled Finnish utility, wants to restart talks with the management of Germany’s Uniper, in which it owns 49.9 percent after a hostile takeover, it said on Monday.
+FRANKFURT (Reuters) - Fortum (FORTUM.HE), the state-controlled Finnish utility, wants to restart talks with the management of Germany’s Uniper (UN01.DE), in which it owns 49.9 percent after a hostile takeover, it said on Monday.

 “We are in contact with the Supervisory Board of Uniper with a view to resuming such discussions as soon as possible,” Fortum said in a statement, adding that it is interested in the company as a whole.